 - What would that look like in 3D?

 Ask students to look at the world in a different way.
 What do they notice when they start to observe the world around them, looking for examples of 3D objects and forms?
 Ask students to imagine how the objects would look if they could change some of the dimensions or make a flat object 3 dimensional.
 Encourage students to take note of the different shapes and forms they see in the world around them.
 How do shapes work together to form buildings, vehicles, animals, trees etc?

 - Sketch it first

 Teachers often tell us that their student’s drawing skills improve once they start introducing them to Makers Empire’s 3D design software.
 We think it is a great habit for students to get into where they sketch their design idea before beginning to design it in 3D.
 Moving between the 2 design environments, asks students to transfer their thinking from one context to another and visualize how their designs will need to be formed if they will work as 3D structures

 Ask students to imagine what two of their designs would look like if they were joined together.
 Visualise first and then use Makers Empire’s 3D design software to find out.

 When adding new shapes or elements to their designs, ask students to think about what the change will make the design look like from the top, side, bottom etc. Ask students to visualize first and then rotate their designs to observe the new view.
 Were they surprised?
 Did the design look the way they visualized?

 Ask students to make predictions while designing, by imagining how something might look and then testing it out.
 Eg. How will that shaped hat sit on my figure’s head?
 Will bigger wheels look more in proportion?

 - Scale it

-Ask students to start with an existing design or model and visualise it as a different size.
-How much bigger or smaller are they thinking?
+Ask students to start with an existing design or model and visualize it as a different size.
+How are much bigger or smaller they thinking?
 Ask them to think about all the elements of their design.
 How big or small does each element look compare to the original design?
-Now ask students to use their visualisation to scale their design to a different size.
+Now ask students to use their visualization to scale their design to a different size.